stoneyrh/gSOAP/gsoap/doc/guide/index.md

 The 12288 value is a combination of the `#SOAP_XML_INDENT` (0x2000) and `#SOAP_XML_STRICT` (0x1000) integer flag values (8192 + 4096 = 12288).

-For examples of SOAP and REST Web service applications, see <i>`gsoap/samples`</i> in the gSOAP source code distribution.
+For examples of SOAP and REST Web service applications, see <i>`gsoap/samples`</i> in the gSOAP source code package.
 The online getting-started guide covers example client and server applications in C and C++, visit <https://www.genivia.com/dev.html> to read more.
 Various examples ranging from simple calculator service APIs to very large protocols spanning dozens of WSDLs can be found at <https://www.genivia.com/examples.html>

 🔝 [Back to table of contents](#)